k2view-academy/K2View-Academy/articles/DPM/06_Case_Owner_User_Interface/04_Case_Owner_User_Interface_Details.md

 <p>Role</p>
 </td>
 <td width="800">
-<p>The Corporate Role that is defined as the owner of this Task and expected to execute it.</p>
+<p>The Corporate Role defined as the owner of this Task to execute it.</p>
 </td>
 </tr>
 <tr>